Lapin0t/grothendieck-cern/README.md

 moment.
 In other words, it's a job that will not be done by a few specialists, biologists, doctors, psychiatrists, physicists, etc. It will be done by everyone, as and when the need arises.
-We'll see what we need from the great mass of scientific knowledge---most of which I'm convinced is perfectly useless and will wither away completely.
+We'll see what we need from the great mass of scientific knowledge—most of which I'm convinced is perfectly useless and will wither away completely.

 > What about relations between CERN and the military?